GENERAL INFORMATION: 503-823-4000

 (Replaced by Ordinance No. 185397, effective July 6, 2012.)
 BES and the Office of Healthy Working Rivers are authorized to develop administrative rules for implementation of a River Restoration Program including, but not limited to, a mitigation bank and in-lieu fee program for implementation of the Title 33 River Plan/North Reach Code provisions.
 BES and the Office of Healthy Working Rivers may also accept funds from in-lieu fees, mitigation bank credits, donations, program administrative fees, and other sources and may expend such funds for environmental restoration, enhancement and improvement activities.

 A. Reviews and Appeals.
-A person may request a modification to a BES decision related to this Chapter via an administrative review with BES staff.
+A person may request a modification to a BES decision related to this Chapter via an administrative review with BES staff, unless review is limited by administrative rule.
 After the requestor has exhausted all BES program and enforcement program reviews, the requestor may file for an appeal with the Code Hearings Officer per PCC Title 22.

 1. Reviews and appeals of the following may be requested: